 Section 7-5.
 Layoff and Recall.
-For the purpose of Layoff and Recall, seniority is defined as an employee's length of continuous service with the County, dating from his or her most recent

-- 1 promotion date into the affected classification.
-In the event of a reduction in the work force, newly - 2 hired probationary employees in the classification affected shall be first laid off.
-If further - 3 reductions are necessary, non-probationary employees and employees who are on promotional or - 4 transfer probation in the affected classification shall be laid off from the classification affected. - 5 Employees covered by this contract will be permitted to replace employees in the IAFF General - 6 Unit #3852, if all of the applicable conditions listed in Article 7.6 are met.
-The order of such layoffs - 7 shall be based on seniority with the least senior employees in the classification laid off first, - 8 provided that factors (a) and (b) in Section 3 are relatively equal.
-In the event of the relative - 9 inequality of these factors, objectively determined as between employees in the same - classification, the employee with the higher values of factors (a) and (b) shall be retained. - In the event of a layoff, the County shall notify, in writing, the bargaining unit President, - with as much notice as possible, prior to sending formal notification to the employees affected by - 13 the layoff. - Laid off employees shall be recalled to the classification from which they were laid off in - 15 the reverse order in which they were laid off, provided that they have not been terminated under - Section 6(e) below.
-It is understood that persons employed with, and paid by, federal or state grant - funds will be laid off or terminated upon the elimination or cut back of such funds regardless of - 18 their seniority. - In the event any temporary or stand-by positions become available during a layoff, the - 20 County will first offer those positions to employees who were laid off in accordance with Article - VII, Section 5 of this Agreement.
-Acceptance of a temporary or stand-by position will not affect - an employee's recall rights under Article VII, Section 5. - Section 7-6.
+For the purpose of Layoff and Recall, seniority is defined as an employee's length of continuous service with the County, dating from their most recent promotion date into the affected classification.
+In the event of a reduction in the work force, newly hired probationary employees in the classification affected shall be first laid off.
+If further reductions are necessary, non-probationary employees and employees who are on promotional or transfer probation in the affected classification shall be laid off from the classification affected.
+Employees covered by this contract will be permitted to replace employees in the IAFF General Unit #3852, if all of the applicable conditions listed in Article 7.6 are met.
+The order of such layoffs shall be based on seniority with the least senior employees in the classification laid off first, provided that factors (a) and (b) in Section 3 are relatively equal.
+In the event of the relative inequality of these factors, objectively determined as between employees in the same 10 classification, the employee with the higher values of factors (a) and (b) shall be retained.

+In the event of a layoff, the County shall notify, in writing, the bargaining unit President, with as much notice as possible, prior to sending formal notification to the employees affected by the layoff.

+Laid off employees shall be recalled to the classification from which they were laid off in the reverse order in which they were laid off, provided that they have not been terminated under Section 6(e) below.
+It is understood that persons employed with, and paid by, federal or state grant funds will be laid off or terminated upon the elimination or cut back of such funds regardless of their seniority.

+In the event any temporary or stand-by positions become available during a layoff, the County will first offer those positions to employees who were laid off in accordance with Article 7VII, Section 5 of this Agreement.
+Acceptance of a temporary or stand-by position will not affect an employee's recall rights under Article 7VII, Section 5.

+Section 7-6.
 Loss of Seniority.
-Seniority and the employment relationship shall be broken - and terminated if an employee: - 25 (a) resigns; - 26 (b) is discharged and not reinstated; - 27 (c) is absent from work for three (3) consecutive work days without notification to the - 28 County, unless notification would have been impossible;
+Seniority and the employment relationship shall be broken and terminated if an employee:

+25 (a) resigns;

+- 26 (b) is discharged and not reinstated; - 27 (c) is absent from work for three (3) consecutive work days without notification to the 28 County, unless notification would have been impossible;